reverieline/DevOpsCourse/01/whoishere/README.md

 # Whoishere Script
 ## Description
-The script shows information about most popular foreighn connections on the local machine.
+The script shows information about most popular foreign connections on the local machine.

 ## Usage
 ```sh